Joey Davis

-Joel Malcolm Davis (born December 29, 1993) is an American professional mixed martial artist and graduated folkstyle wrestler who currently competes in the welterweight division of Bellator MMA.
+Joel Malcolm Davis (born December 29, 1993) is an American professional mixed martial artist and graduated folkstyle wrestler who currently competes in the welterweight division.
 As a wrestler at Notre Dame College, he was the only four-time undefeated NCAA Division II National Champion in history and one of the three to do so across all NCAA divisions.

 Wrestling career

 High school

 Born in Compton, California, Davis attended Santa Fe High School, where he was a two-sport athlete, playing football and competing in wrestling.
 He started wrestling at age five, and he was a CIF state finalist his sophomore year and state champion in his junior and senior seasons as a high schooler.
 Nationally, he was a two-time FloNationals champion and a Reno champion.

 Davis was an NCAA Division I recruit as a football player, however, he chose to wrestle.

 College

-After graduating from high school, Davis committed to wrestle at the Notre Dame College.
+After graduating from high school, Davis committed to wrestle at Notre Dame College.

 Davis finished his true freshman season with 33 victories and no defeats and an NCAA title at 165 pounds.
 After moving up to 174 pounds, Davis compiled 35 more wins and closed the season undefeated, claiming titles from the Clarion Knight Point Open, Michigan State Open, Cleveland State Open, University of Indianapolis Greyhound Open, NCAA Division II Super Region I and the NCAA National Championship.
 As a junior, he compiled a record of 38–0 and won his third NCAA Division II National title.
 In his fourth and last season, Davis was able to close the show with a National title at 184 pounds and the Outstanding Wrestler Award, finishing his overall career with 133 wins and no losses.

 Davis is one of the three undefeated four-time NCAA champions, sharing the podium with Cael Sanderson (159–0) from Division I and Marcus LeVesseur (155–0) from Division III.